transdigiware/blockchain/howto/ibp-v2-faq.md

 {: #ibp-v2-faq-hippa}
 {: faq}

 Because HIPAA readiness is only relevant when platform components process Personal Health Information (PHI) or Personally Identifiable Information (PII), the {{site.data.keyword.blockchainfull_notm}} Platform does not need to be HIPAA ready.
-Customers should not store PHI/PII on the ledger since it is immutable and therefore cannot be deleted.
-Instead, the recommendation is to store all PHI/PII off ledger in another database and simply reference it from the ledger.
+Customers should not store PHI or PII on the ledger since it is immutable and therefore cannot be deleted.
+Instead, the recommendation is to store all PHI or PII off ledger in another database and simply reference it from the ledger.

 The {{site.data.keyword.blockchainfull_notm}} platform gives customers total control over their deployments, certificates, and private keys.
 The console simplifies and accelerates the process of deploying components into an {{site.data.keyword.cloud_notm}} Kubernetes service cluster that is managed and controlled by the customer.
 As a reminder, because the customer owns the storage that is mounted to the containers, {{site.data.keyword.IBM_notm}} does not have access to or control over any of the data that the customer chooses to store in their ledger.